octu0/yuv/README.md

 YUV(I420/yuv420p) utils.

 this util feature:

--Convert I420 / YUV420 planar format data to rgb array -Convert YCrCb to RGB
+- Convert I420 / YUV420 planar format data to rgb array
+- Convert YCrCb to RGB

 [https://github.com/octu0/yuv/tree/master/example](examples directory) contains examples of converting yuv data to a format that can be expressed in HTML.